Hazyshades/Q.AI/README.md

 4. **Developer Analysis** - Technical implementation insights
 5. **Manager Analysis** - Project planning and resource estimation
 6. **Structured Testing** - Comprehensive testing strategy

-## 🔐 Security

-- API keys are stored as environment variables
-- No sensitive data is committed to the repository
-- Supabase handles authentication and data security

 ## 📝 License